Juste-Leo2/Pythautom/README.md

 [![Français](https://img.shields.io/badge/Langue-Français-blue.svg)](READMEFR.md)

-PythAutom is a desktop application leveraging PyQt6, UV, and LM Studio to empower users in creating Python projects through interaction with an AI model running locally **OR ACROSS YOUR NETWORK!** Get ready to build efficiently.
+PythAutom is a desktop application leveraging PyQt6, UV, and LM Studio to empower users in creating Python projects through interaction with an AI model running locally or across your network.
+Build smarter and faster — effortlessly. 🚀

-### ✨ Network Capabilities Unlocked! ✨
+### ✨ New Features Added! ✨

-*   **Connect Anywhere:** PythAutom seamlessly links up with your LM Studio server.
-While it defaults to your local machine (`localhost:1234`), it's ready for **network action!** 🔥
-*   **Remote AI Power:** Running LM Studio on a dedicated server or another PC on your network?
-PythAutom can tap into that power!
-Just ensure your LM Studio server is configured to be accessible over the network (check LM Studio's server options!). 🔥
-*   **Flexibility:** Build from your main workstation while leveraging AI power from elsewhere on your LAN!
-Maximum flexibility! 🎉
+*   **Project Export:** 🗂️ You can now export your generated Python projects as standalone packages or folder structures.
+*   **External AI Integration:** 🤖 Use AI models beyond your local LM Studio server — PythAutom now supports external model connections.
+*   **Support for Reasoning Models (LM Studio):** 🧠 PythAutom is now fully compatible with reasoning-capable models from LM Studio.
+*   **Linux Compatibility:** 🐧 PythAutom now runs smoothly on Linux systems!

 ## Prerequisites